L-Tek/DAPLINK/docs/cmsis-dap.md

-To install the firmware, first you have to trigger the bootloader by shorting the pads before powering up the board:
+To install the firmware, first you have to invoke the bootloader by shorting the pads before powering up the board: